 Understanding these mechanisms reveals why simply drinking more isn’t always enough if underlying problems remain unaddressed.

-Proper diagnosis via lab testing combined with targeted treatment including dietary changes; electrolyte replenishment; medication review; gut microbiome support; and kidney care optimizes hydration outcomes.
+Proper diagnosis via lab testing combined with targeted treatment including dietary changes; electrolyte replenishment; medication review; gut health support; and kidney care optimizes hydration outcomes.

-If you find yourself constantly dehydrated despite adequate fluid intake consider consulting healthcare professionals promptly.
+If you find yourself constantly dehydrated despite adequate fluid intake, consider consulting healthcare professionals promptly, especially if symptoms include dizziness, confusion, rapid heartbeat, persistent diarrhea, vomiting, or reduced urination.

 Armed with knowledge about why doesn’t my body absorb water you can take proactive steps toward restoring vital hydration—essential for every cell’s survival and your overall well-being.